-Experience leg cramps as well (these are one of the first indicators of low potassium).
+Not experience leg cramps as well (This is one of the first indicators of having low potassium.)

 Overall, potassium is the most important mineral that you need every day, especially for losing weight, and most people don’t get nearly the potassium they should every day.

 So try two big salads full of spinach, kale, some parsley, tomatoes, and maybe 1/4th of an avocado for fat, with some protein like lean chicken or turkey on it.
 For dressing, I like a little Dijon mixed with apple cider vinegar.

 If you’re consuming a type of vegetable you’re not used to like kale or cruciferous vegetables, and you start bloating or get constipated, change up the vegetable.

 See, there are a lot of microbes in your gut that live off of fiber, and if you eat too much fiber, you will overwhelm these microbes, and you’ll be bloated and constipated—and unable to lose weight.

 So make sure you’re eating vegetables you can digest well.